What is the Heart Rate Variability (HRV)?

 “Learn how to exhale, the inhale will take care of itself.”

 The main function of the sympathetic nervous system is to control active processes in the body.
 It is often referred as the “fight or flight” response of the body.
 It is responsible for the energy provision and discharge, degradation of metabolic processes (ergotropic mechanisms – the functional status of the nervous system that favours the organism’s capacity to expend energy), respiration, the acceleration of the heart beat (tachycardia) and increase of blood pressure.
 The sympathetic activity increases the preparedness for action.
 It increases the blood glucose levels to guarantee a fast energy source, and increases one’s level of attention and the power of concentration.

 The Autonomic Nervous System

 The Autonomic Nervous System controls the involuntary actions of the smooth muscles, heart, glands, stomach, bladder and blood vessels.
-The purpose of the ANS is further to regulate and balance between tension and relaxation in the body.
+The purpose of the ANS is also to regulate and balance tension and relaxation in the body.
 This is achieved through the antagonistic interaction of the sympathetic and parasympathetic nervous system.

 History of HRV